toothmonsterr/Small-Crimes-Collective/System/WIP/Rewards.md

 | 4 (30+)   | 1 x✨enigmatic   | 400z         | +1 XP     |

 > [!tip] Example
-> A tier 3 quest that lasted 6 hours would give out one ✨enigmatic material and two  🌀strange materials, as well as 1000 zenit and +7 XP.
+> A tier 3 quest that lasted 6 hours would give out one ✨enigmatic material and two  🌀strange materials, as well as 1000 zenit and +7 XP.*
+>
+> \* Not including any additional XP from Fabula or Ultima points spent

 It is recommended GM's use the [[Materials#Material Generation|material generation tables]] when needed.